The Revolution Will Be Televised (The Morning Show): Plot

 Bradley joins Chris and Yanko on The Morning Show and addresses Hal's role in the Capitol attack.
 After, her informant sets a meeting for later in the week.
 Bradley meets with Chip, hoping he can help him find the informant, as well as asking about the suspected cover-up at UBA.
 He reluctantly agrees, while also refusing Bradley's offer to come back to UBN.

 Alex is told that the Department of State will question her for helping Roya, due to a leaked video that shows Alex and Roya planning the escape in advance.
 Despite Alex claiming that it is a deepfake, Stella and Celine decide to temporarily suspend her as they resolve the situation.
 In trying to find out more about deepfakes, Alex is disgusted to find that there are pornographic depictions of her.
 Alex meets with Cory, who arrived from Los Angeles; he tells her that she needs to earn the trust of the board, led by Leslie Reynolds, the daughter of former board member Cybil.

 Cory asks Stella for help in funding his film, but she declines to be involved with him after his misconduct scandal.
 Stella confides this encounter to Miles, Celine's husband with whom she is having an affair.
 Miles has a conversation with Cory, asking him to stop bothering Stella and the network.
 The next day, a protest breaks out on the street, shutting it down.
-As she is leaves to meet with Leslie, Alex is forced to deal with a student of her father who is writing a profile on him.
+As she leaves to meet with Leslie, Alex is forced to deal with a student of her father who is writing a profile on him.
 There, they stumble upon protesters and with the student's help, Alex interviews one of the protesters, footage of which is discussed during the next broadcast of TMS.
 Bradley, joined by Chip, waits for her informant, who is a no-show.

 Chip contacts Bradley, revealing that the informant is Claire, her former assistant.
 Celine tells Alex that they have successfully confirmed that the leaked video was fake, saving her reputation.
 Cory reveals to Stella that he knows about her affair with Miles, as he found her lighter in his loft.
 To her shock, Cory agrees to keep her affair a secret in exchange for an overall deal at UBN.